 In addition to the above models automatically generated by the program, the user can define her/his own.
+This option is only available under the command line version.
 This is recognized at the input, when the argument with the tag -user is found followed by a file name.
 The file (Figure 4) must contain the number of user-defined models, the number of female and male types at each model and finally the values of the mutual mating propensities (positive numbers).

 '''

 number of models

-3

 MODEL 1 from pooled data in Author et al 2014

-num of types 2 2
+num of types

+2 2

 mutual propensities by rows (females)

 1 1

 1 0.6

 MODEL 2 best model from analysis in Author et al 2015

-num of types and number of parameter (c) 2 2 1
+num of types and number of parameter (c)

+2 2

+1

 mutual propensities by rows (females)

 0.81 1

-1 0.63
+0.63

 MODEL 3

-num of types 2 2
+num of types

+22

 mutual propensities by rows (females)

+3

-3 0.45
+0.45

+1

-1 0.45
+0.45

 '''